Immaculate Conception Cathedral, Comayagua: Inside

-The cathedral has four gilded altarpieces with art works made in Jaén Spain.
-The image of the virgin of Immaculate conception and the crucifix were made by Francisco de Ocampo.
+The altarpieces were made on Honduran soil, and feature an image of the Immaculate Conception and a crucifix made by the Spanish artist Francisco De Ocampo in the city of Jaén, Spain.

 It consists of a Latin cross plan with three naves with a barrel vault, with five sections, the presbytery is covered with three hemispherical domes.
 It has an annex where the chapel of the Blessed Sacrament is located.
 On the main altar you can see a gilded wooden altarpiece, with a carving of the image of the Immaculate Conception and an crucifix made in 1620 by the Spanish artist Francisco de Ocampo and donated to the city by King Felipe II of Spain.